The Ergodic Capacity of Phase-Fading Interference Networks: Ergodic Capacity of Interference Networks

-Similarly, consider the $4$ user interference channel example of Fig. \ref{fig:botnet}.
+Similarly, consider the $4$ user interference network example of Fig. \ref{fig:botnet}.
 As reflected by the node distances in Fig. \ref{fig:botnet} and highlighted explicitly in Fig. \ref{fig:zbound} there are two bottleneck links in this $4$ user network.
 By repeating the arguments of Lemma \ref{lemma:Z2} for each disjoint bottleneck link it is easily seen that the $4$ user network example of Fig. \ref{fig:botnet} is in a bottleneck state and its sum capacity is $2\log(1+2\mbox{SNR})$ regardless of the distribution of the non-bottleneck link strengths.

-It is interesting to note that $2$ bottleneck links suffice for the $4$ user interference channel but not for the $3$ user interference channel, where a minimum of $3$ bottleneck links is required to put the network in a bottleneck state.
+It is interesting to note that $2$ bottleneck links suffice for the $4$ user interference network but not for the $3$ user interference network, where a minimum of $3$ bottleneck links is required to put the network in a bottleneck state.
 This raises the question - what is the minimum number of bottleneck links that can put a $K$ user interference network into a bottleneck state?
 The bottleneck state with the minimum number of bottleneck links is called a minimal bottleneck state.
 We characterize the minimal bottleneck state in the following theorem.

-\begin{theorem} When $K$ is an even number, a $K$-user interference channel in a minimal bottleneck state contains exactly $K/2$ bottleneck links and they are mutually disjoint.
-When $K$ is an odd number, a $K$-user interference channel in a minimal bottleneck state contains a total of $(K+3)/2$ bottleneck links. \end{theorem}
+\begin{theorem} The minimal bottleneck states satisfy the following properties. \begin{enumerate} \item When $K$ is an even number, a $K$-user interference network in a minimal bottleneck state contains exactly $K/2$ bottleneck links and they are mutually disjoint. \item When $K$ is an odd number, a $K$-user interference network in a minimal bottleneck state contains a total of $(K+3)/2$ bottleneck links. \item Regardless of whether $K$ is even or odd, the ergodic sum capacity of a $K$-user interference network in a minimal bottleneck state is

+\end{enumerate} \end{theorem} {\it Remark: } Evidently, minimal bottleneck states represent classes of interference networks where ergodic interference alignment is exactly optimal.
 Theorem \ref{theorem:minimal} shows that very few bottleneck links suffice to limit the capacity of a network.
 For example, with $K=10$ users, a minimal bottleneck state needs only $5$ bottleneck links out of the total of $90$ cross-channels.
 If $5$ bottleneck links are disjoint, then the sum-capacity is determined regardless of the strengths of the remaining $85$ cross-channel coefficients.
 Moreover, there are $\frac{K!}{(K/2)!} = 30,240$ possible distinct minimal bottleneck states.